KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

 As a land-scarce nation, the supply of vehicles on public roads are policy driven where it is Government mandated and administered through VQS.
 Under VQS, the annual supply of vehicle (quota) is determined based on a rolling average of total deregistered vehicles over the previous four quarters allocated to its respective categories.
 In other words, batches of vehicles that were due for deregistering in a set year directly affects subsequent fluctuations in supply between January 2002 and January 2018.

-To top it off, initial vehicle growth-rate policy was set at 3% per annum (Omar & Rahman, 2019).
+To top it off, initial vehicle growth-rate policy was set at 3% per annum.
 However, from February 2018, the Ministry of Transport announced that the vehicle growth-rate shall be zero for all categories except Category C at 0.25% in tandem with Singapore’s car-lite policy which aims to shift perception from car ownership to increased use of public transportation.
 Since the announcement, a downward trend in vehicle supply can be observed, barring periods between April 2020 and June 2020 in view of an elevated safe distancing measure where no open biddings were held to prevent the spread of COVID-19.

 ![Figure 3a](assets/COE/Figure_3a.png)
 ![Figure 3b](assets/COE/Figure_3b.png)